Hello all parents and guardians of Penn Middle School students,

 Middle School can be a difficult time when it comes to schoolwork.
 Students should be able to get the work done on their own - especially 8th graders when compared to 6th graders.
-But, what to do when he/she just doesn't care as much as you think he/she should, or when he/she is a complete mess organizationally.
+Except, what do you do when he/she just doesn't care as much as you think he/she should, or when he/she is a complete "mess" organizationally.
 You can't do it for them and you can't sit back and watch them self-destruct.
 There is a fine line.
 Most kids, sooner or later, accept responsibility for their work in school.
 The problem is some accept it in 6th grade and some in 11th - I'm not kidding!

 The key is consistency, here are some suggestions . . . .